OctopusDeploy/docs/docs/deployments/patterns/rollbacks/dotnet-windows-rollbacks/index.md

 ## Simple Rollback Process

-For most rollbacks, the typical rollback strategy is to skip specific steps and run additional ones during a rollback.
-In this example, the database steps will be skipped with another step to [prevent that release from progressing](/docs/releases/prevent-release-progression.md) will run during a rollback..
+The typical rollback strategy is to skip specific steps and run additional ones during a rollback for most rollbacks.
+In this example, the database steps will be skipped with another step to [prevent that release from progressing](/docs/releases/prevent-release-progression.md) will run during a rollback.

 The updated deployment process will be: